onyx-and-iris/voicemeeter-api-powershell/README.md

 ### VBAN

-- vmr.vban.enable: Toggle VBAN on or off.
-Accepts a bool value.
+The following VBAN commands are available:

+- enable: bool
+- port: int, from 1024 to 65535

 For each vban in/out stream the following parameters are defined:

 - on: bool
 - name: string
 - ip: string
-- port: int, from 1024 - 65535
 - sr: in, (11025, 16000, 22050, 24000, 32000, 44100, 48000, 64000, 88200, 96000)
 - channel: int from 1 to 8
 - bit: int, 16 or 24